Harvard Scientists #Strike4BlackLives

 Harvard Women in Technology + Allies, a campus-wide group promoting diversity and inclusivity, sponsored a lunchtime Zoom discussion on Wednesday that drew more than 200 participants.
 It was aimed not only at providing resources and ideas for action, but also at creating space for conversation and questions about racism that can often go undiscussed in the workplace.
 After a brief introduction of the concept, they dispersed into small breakout groups to talk about concrete actions and resources for “fighting anti-Blackness” (“What have been your barriers in committing to this?” asked one discussion slide).
 Co-organizer Anisha Asundi, a research fellow in the Women in Public Policy Program at the Harvard Kennedy School, encouraged participants, especially those who were white or non-black people of color, to open themselves up to difficult or uncomfortable conversations.
 “I know it’s hard,” she said.

-“It's important to us to keep this issue on the radar,” said co-organizer Donna Tremonte in an interview afterward, “and keep it in on people's minds and thoughts, so that they don't go back to that kind of lazy norm of, ‘We're all good here.’
+“It's important to us to keep this issue on the radar,” said co-organizer Donna Tremonte in an interview afterward, “and keep it on people's minds and thoughts, so that they don't go back to that kind of lazy norm of, ‘We're all good here.’
 I've heard people sometimes say, ‘Well, you know, in our team we just focus on the work.
 We're blind to the differences between people and just focus on the work.’
 But that's a very privileged statement to be able to make.”
 Tremonte, an information technology staff member at the Kennedy School, said HarvardWIT+ launched a diversity and inclusion task force in 2017, which focuses in part on racial diversity.
 “Our members had been asking for that,” she said.
 “People really want this kind of information.”

 Speaking after the Zoom event, Asundi said, “It’s important to educate yourself on the history of anti-blackness in STEM, and to think about what actions you can do within your workplace, whether it's in hiring or whether it's addressing microaggressions, or whether it's standing in solidarity in other ways.
 And then, to ask, ‘How are we creating healing spaces for black folks?’
 So, how are we recognizing that this issue is greater than just Harvard and greater than just our workplace?
 This is a lived daily reality for black folks in our community.”